Running out of hot water has happened to a lot of folks. Why is it, that it happens at the coldest time of the year? Murphy’s Law or not?

 If your electric meter shows no voltage, then you may have a bad electric breaker or a bad switch.

 Your plumber in Sarasota should be able to guide you through the steps to check these things or schedule to come check it for you.

-Wimpy’s Dependable Plumbing is available 24/7 to answer your questions or come to your home to give you a free estimate.
+Wimpy’s Dependable Plumbing is available 24/7 to answer your questions or come to your home to give you an estimate.
 Call 941-322-1911 or schedule on-line at www.LoveYourPlumber.com